hapijs/hapi/API.md

               the scheme sets `options.payload` to `true`.
             - `'optional'` - payload authentication performed only when the client includes payload authentication information (e.g. `hash` attribute in Hawk).
+        - `access` - an object or array of objects specifying the route access rules.
+Each rule is evaluated against an incoming request and access is granted if at least one rule matches.
+Each rule object must include at least one of:
             - `scope` - the application scope required to access the route.
 Value can be a scope string or an array of scope strings.
 The authenticated credentials object `scope` property must contain at least one of the scopes defined to access the route.
               You may also access properties on the request object (`query` and `params`} to populate a dynamic scope by using `{}` characters around the property name, such as `'user-{params.id}'`.
 Set to `false` to remove scope requirements.
 Defaults to no scope required.
             - `entity` - the required authenticated entity type.
 If set, must match the `entity` value of the authentication credentials.
 Available values:
                 - `any` - the authentication can be on behalf of a user or application.
 This is the default value.
                 - `user` - the authentication must be on behalf of a user which is identified by the presence of a `user` attribute in the `credentials` object returned by the authentication strategy.
                 - `app` - the authentication must be on behalf of an application which is identified by the lack of presence of a `user` attribute in the `credentials` object returned by the authentication strategy.
+        - `entity` - a single route access `entity` rule.
+Same as `access.entity`.
+Cannot be specified together with `access`.
+        - `scope` - a single route access `scope` rule.
+Same as `access.scope`.
+Cannot be specified together with `access`.

 - `bind` - an object passed back to the provided `handler` (via `this`) when called.
   Ignored if the method is an arrow function.